 2.79 Chlorinated Rubber ― Rubber which has been chlorinated to increase its solubility in organic solvents.
 Normally used in chlorinated rubber paints.

-2.80 Chroma ― See ‘colour’.
+2.80 Chroma ― See ‘colour’

 2.81 Chromating ― Treatment of light alloys by chemical solutions normally containing chromic acid or chromates or both in a suitable medium.
 This treatment modifies the surface to give improved protection against corrosion and to serve as a good base for subsequent paint coats.